-When trying to prove a case of medical misdiagnosis, the victim or the loved one making claims on behalf of the victim of misdiagnosis must with the help of a medical negligence solicitor, show that the doctor actually negligently misdiagnosed the patient’s condition which would not have occurred if another doctor in the same specialty were to make the diagnosis.
+When trying to prove a case of medical misdiagnosis, the victim or the loved one making claims on behalf of the victim of misdiagnosis must show that the doctor actually negligently misdiagnosed the patient’s condition.
+This will be done with the help of a medical negligence solicitor.
+It has to be shown that the misdiagnosis would not have occurred if another doctor in the same specialty were to make the diagnosis.
 In simpler words, the plaintiff has to show that a non-negligent doctor would have made an accurate diagnosis of the medical condition.

 What is Misdiagnosis?